lukasnt/it3920-prototype/README.md

 #### Requirements
 - [Docker](https://docs.docker.com/get-docker/) installed

-Make sure to get pull in all the notebooks locally from the zeppelin-notebooks submodule repository, with the following command:
+Make sure to pull in all the notebooks locally from the zeppelin-notebooks submodule repository, with the following command:

 ```
 git submodule update --init --recursive